rbardenet/bml-course/README.md

 * Julyan Arbel (Inria, Univ.
 Grenoble-Alpes), https://www.julyanarbel.com

 ## Material
+* Annotated slides on Bayesics are [here](https://nextcloud.univ-lille.fr/index.php/s/e8PSAqaRgRQF3Ls) and [here](https://nextcloud.univ-lille.fr/index.php/s/y6zgdSGYdpxwa3b).
-* Annotated slides for Lecture 1 are [here](https://nextcloud.univ-lille.fr/index.php/s/e8PSAqaRgRQF3Ls).
+* Annotated slides on MCMC are [here](https://nextcloud.univ-lille.fr/index.php/s/Bt4qdjS394ZgjXx).
 * Incomplete and drafty lecture notes are available in the `notes` folder.
 Any comment welcome, live or as a raised issue.
 * Practicals and exercises are available in the corresponding folders.
 They are to be done on a voluntary basis.
 Solutions will be provided on demand.